 This cycle also contributes to arthritis.
 Arthritis is the result of chronic inflammation and abnormal stress on a joint; it is caused by abnormal biomechanics over a long period of time.
 A subluxation left uncorrected is exactly this.
 The lack of normal motion in the joint will lead to an inability to pump inflammation away.
 The longer the inflammation sits there, the more it eats away at cartilage.
 In addition, this loads a joint up with abnormal stress, and combined, these factors progressively lead to arthritis.

-Needless to say, animal chiropractic can be a very important therapy for an aging dog.
+Needless to say, a dog chiropractor can be a very important therapy for an aging dog.
 So who is trained appropriately to work with animals?

 There are two routes to becoming an animal chiropractor.
 Practitioners must first complete veterinary or chiropractic school and receive a doctorate.
 After that, they attend additional training for animal chiropractic at a different program that includes both textbook and hands-on curricula.
 At the end of training, they have an opportunity to certify with one of the major boards, among them the American Veterinary Chiropractic Association and the International Veterinary Chiropractic Association.